vldgeorgiev/scuba-gas-analyzer/README.md

 Other elements:

+- The device is powered by one 18650 LiIon battery, providing 2.7-4.2V.
+The Lilygo S3 is designed to be powered and to charge the battery directly.
+Any other lithium battery can be used as long as the voltage is suitable.
+With a 3000mAh battery the runtime is about 5-6h with all sensors enabled.
 - Wheatstone bridge for reading the MD61 helium sensor.
 Comprised of 2 x 2KOhm resistors and a 500Ohm precise potentiometer (at least 10-15 turns)

 ## TODO

-- [ ] 100% O2 calibration: How much does it improve accuracy?
+- [x] 100% O2 calibration.
+How much does it improve accuracy?
 Most other analyzers don't do it, including brand ones.
 Check that linear drift in more detail.
 - [ ] Metric/Imperial values - not so important yet
 - [ ] Go to sleep after X minutes
 - [x] Battery level and charging indicator